 If you have made it this far, you deserve a treat.
 Five of the most uncommon fruits start with a C heading your way!

 Caimito is another member of the sapote family that some of you in the US might have never heard of.
 The Caimito is native to the isthmus of Panama, where it was domesticated and spread all over Southeast Asia.
+It’s also a well-known fruit in Guatemala.

 The Caimito has another funny name called milk fruit because of the white sap produced when you split the fruit open.
 The flesh and juice of this fruit taste like melted vanilla ice cream.
 It is so comforting and addictive.